africanlii/liiweb/docs/production.md

 ## Cron job

-Optionally, install a cron tab to ensure that drupal's cron is run daily.
+Optionally, install a crontab to ensure that Drupal's cron job is run daily.

 * Copy the file `scripts/crontab` to your dokku server's app directory, such as `/home/dokku/liiweb/crontab`.
 * Edit the file and set the `APP` variable to the name of your dokku app